raudinm/hacker-news-clone/JEST_TESTING_GUIDE.md

 ## Configuration

-Create a `jest.config.js` file in your project root:
+Create a `jest.config.js` file in your project root with Clean Architecture support:

 ```javascript
 module.exports = {